People

 I am specifically interested in the interaction between health and climate (communication), that is, how can health communication profit from emphasizing the positive and negative consequences, (un)healthy behaviors have for climate change and, vice versa, how can climate communication benefit from arguing with the health consequences of environmental friendly behaviors, and, finally, how can the fields of health and environmental communication grow together to integrate their expertise for better scientific answers to demanding social problems.

-E-Mail: constanze(dot)rossmann(at)ifkw(dot)lmu(dot)de
+E-mail: constanze(dot)rossmann(at)ifkw(dot)lmu(dot)de

-Prof. Dr. Lars Guenther
+Prof. Dr Lars Guenther

 Lars Guenther earned his Ph.D. in 2015 from Friedrich Schiller University Jena, Germany.
 He is currently a Professor of Communication Science at LMU Munich’s Department of Media and Communication (IfKW) in Germany.
 Additionally, he holds the position of Extraordinary Associate Professor at the Centre for Research on Evaluation, Science, and Technology (CREST) at Stellenbosch University in South Africa.
 His research interests include public perceptions of (controversial) science, science and health journalism, trust in science, as well as public communication about risks and scientific (un)certainty.